 Archive of Latest News

-Latest news is now shared via our weekly Parent E-newsletter which is published in the Parents section.
-Please visit our Twitter feed for a window into our curriculum offer and to see the purposeful and memorable learning experiences in each year group.
-Click on the Twitter icon in the top left corner of this page to access our Twitter feed.
+Latest news is now shared via our Head Teacher blog which is published in the Parents section of the website.
+Please also visit our Twitter feed for a window into our curriculum offer and to see the purposeful and memorable learning experiences in each year group.
+Our Twitter feed can be accessed on the Home page of our website or by clicking on the Twitter icon in the top left corner of this page.

 Please find below an archive of the news stories that we published before we started to use Twitter.